Frankofoedu/CheckoutChallenge/README.md

 2. Unit test: Tests individual components of our solution.
 Due to time constraints, I couldnt do much here.

+#### Deployment
+The project can be deployed to multiple cloud providers  but I will pick AWS or Azure as most engineers are primaarily using either of the two so it will be easier to maintain moving forward.
+1. AWS: The application could be deployed to an elastic beanstalk infrastructure, ECS or even a lightsail instance.
+Secrets like connection keys could be stored AWS KMS.
+2. Azure: The application could be deployed to an app service, AKS(using the compose file) or an Azure VPS.
+Secrets like connection keys could be stored Azure key vault.

 ### Assumptions/Theories
 I made the following assumptions while building this solution